Skilled Immigration

 Benefits of Working in Japan

-- Government Support: Free Japanese classes, job counseling, and settlement assistance.
+- Government Support: Free Japanese language classes, job counseling, and settlement support for foreign workers.

-- Child Allowance: Eligible foreign workers can receive ¥10,000 to ¥15,000 per child monthly.
+- Child Allowance: Eligible foreign workers can receive ¥10,000 to ¥15,000 per child every month as government support

-Types of Japan Work Visas
+Types of Japan Work Visa

 | Particulars | SSW (ii) | HSP | E/SH/IS |